Test-Time 3D Occupancy Prediction: Experiments

 \subsection{Experiment Setup}

-Experiments were conducted on the widely used nuScenes \cite{nuScenes} benchmark using 3D occupancy GT from \textbf{Occ3D-nuScenes} \cite{Occ3D} and \textbf{nuCraft} \cite{nuCraft}.
+Experiments were conducted on the widely used nuScenes \cite{nuScenes} benchmark using 3D occupancy GT from {Occ3D-nuScenes} \cite{Occ3D} and {nuCraft} \cite{nuCraft}.
 The nuScenes dataset consists of 600 training scenes and 150 validation ones.
 Existing supervised and self-supervised methods typically require extensive offline training on the training split.
-In contrast, TT-GaussOcc requires no pretraining and is directly evaluated on the validation split.
-In particular, \textbf{Occ3D-nuScenes} \cite{Occ3D} provides voxelized occupancy annotations at \textit{0.4m} resolution, covering a spatial range o \([-40m, 40m]\) along the X and Y axes and \([-1m, 5.4m]\) along the Z axis. \textbf{nuCraft} \cite{nuCraft} offers more finer-grained annotations with a resolution of \textit{0.2m}, covering \([-51.2m, 51.2m]\) in the X and Y directions and \([-5m, 3m]\) in the Z direction.
-Compared to offline-trained models, which require a predefined class set before training, our test-time approach generalizes dynamically to arbitrary object classes without retraining.
-For a fair comparison, we follow standard evaluation protocols, reporting results on 16 predefined classes, while open-vocabulary generalization is explored separately in \cref{exp:main}.
+In contrast, TT-Occ requires no pretraining and is directly evaluated on the validation split.
+In particular, {Occ3D-nuScenes} \cite{Occ3D} provides voxelized occupancy annotations at \textit{0.4m} resolution, covering a spatial range o \([-40m, 40m]\) along the X and Y axes and \([-1m, 5.4m]\) along the Z axis. {nuCraft} \cite{nuCraft} offers more finer-grained annotations with a resolution of \textit{0.2m}, covering \([-51.2m, 51.2m]\) in the X and Y directions and \([-5m, 3m]\) in the Z direction.

 We evaluate semantic occupancy prediction using mean Intersection over Union ($\operatorname{mIoU}$), computed as the average $\operatorname{IoU}$ across all classes.
 Following prior works \cite{OccNeRF,GaussianOcc,GaussianTR}, we exclude the ``noise” and ``other flat” categories, as these do not correspond to valid prompts in open-vocabulary segmentation.
-Additionally, we report inference speed and memory consumption (VRAM) to provide a comprehensive comparison with SelfOcc \cite{SelfOcc}.
-We primarily compare our method with self-supervised counterparts, including SimpleOcc \cite{SimpleOcc}, OccNeRF \cite{OccNeRF}, SelfOcc \cite{SelfOcc}, DistillNeRF \cite{DistillNeRF}, GaussianOcc \cite{GaussianOcc}, GaussianTR \cite{GaussianTR}, VEON \cite{VEON}, and LangOcc \cite{LangOcc}.
+We primarily compare our method with self-supervised counterparts, including SimpleOcc \cite{SimpleOcc}, OccNeRF \cite{OccNeRF}, DistillNeRF \cite{DistillNeRF}, GaussianOcc \cite{GaussianOcc}, GaussianTR \cite{GaussianTR}, LangOcc \cite{LangOcc}, VEON \cite{VEON}, and SelfOcc \cite{SelfOcc}.
 These methods represent a broad range of self-supervised occupancy research and include both NeRF \cite{NeRF} and 3DGS \cite{3DGS} representation.
-For reference, we also include results from self-supervised methods, serving as upper bounds for performance comparison.
-Implementation details are provided in the supplementary material.
+For reference, we also include results from self-supervised methods that serve as upper bounds for performance comparison.
+These include BEVFormer \cite{BEVFormer} and CTF-Occ \cite{Occ3D}, which are trained with dense 3D voxel-level annotations, as well as RenderOcc \cite{RenderOcc} and OccFlowNet \cite{OccFlowNet}, which are trained on sparse point-level ground truth.
+All experiments were conducted on an NVIDIA RTX 6000 Ada (48GB) GPU.
+Please refer to the supplementary materials for implementation details.